lukechu10/Minecraft-Box-Launcher/README.md

 ### Submitting changes
 Please send a GitHub Pull Request to Minecraft-Box-Launcher with a clear list of what you've done.
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: